 Choose the Right Water Bottle

 Get in the habit of drinking fluids throughout the day.
 Help yourself and the environment by carrying a reusable water bottle with you.
-Stylish BPA-free options include the stainless steel Klean Kanteen27oz classic ($19.95), the sportier looking CamelBak 1-liter (about 34oz) Better Bottle ($15) or Sigg Lifestyle Water Bottles with Active Top, 20oz ($21.99) or 1-liter ($24.99).
+Stylish BPA-free options include the stainless steel Klean Kanteen 27-ounce Classic ($20), the sportier looking CamelBak 1-L Chute ($14), or a Sigg Active Top ($29).

 Bonus Tip: Recent studies have shown that all hydration does not need to come from fluids.
-Up to 20 percent of a person's daily intake can come from food sources such as soup, watermelon, spinach and more.
+Up to 20% of a person's daily intake can come from food sources such as soup, watermelon, spinach, and more.